kanishk98/nucleus/README.md

 ## Chat system

 We use GraphQL-based AWS AppSync to keep our data real-time and our app quick.
+For more details, see the README for Proton, our back-end system.

 ### Random chat (named)